thomasantony/thomasantony.github.io-src/content/posts/202512281621_gpu-agnostic-programming-using-cubecl.md

 [CubeCL](https://crates.io/crates/cubecl) is a Rust crate that is used for writing GPU programs in pure Rust, which is compatible with a wide range of GPU platforms.
 It is the underlying library powering the "[Burn](https://burn.dev/)" machine learning framework.

 This article will look at some of the basics of how to use CubeCL and some of its quirks.
+You can find the example code in this repository: [thomasantony/cubecl-recipes](https://github.com/thomasantony/cubecl-recipes).

 ## Hello, World